Batman and Robin Eternal: Present

 Dick and Harper follow the trail of the Orphan to the identity of David Cain, but are surprised to find the Sculptor, Cain's other half in Mother's inner circle.
 The Sculptor has powerful telepathic powers which Mother uses to shape children traumatized by Cain's violence.
 Using these powers, the Sculptor shows Harper Cassandra's training, deprived of language so that she must read movement and body cues, and forced to kill a woman in a dark alley.
 Dick breaks the mind meld when the Sculptor begins showing Harper Batman's meetings and deals with Mother, but the Sculptor only shows Dick her own orphaning and abduction by Mother, as well as a few hints of what Batman did in her service, before she disappears and reveals the entire encounter was her projection.

 Based on the Sculptor's warning, Dick and Harper know that Mother is murdering all of her old children, and rush to her training center, the Nursery, where they find Cassandra standing against her father.
-Inspired by her meeting with Batman, Cassandra paints the Bat on her face with blood as a mask, and together, Dick, Harper, and Cass fight their way past the Orphan to escape from the nuclear self destruction of the base and on to Spyral's headquarters to plan their next moves.
+Inspired by her meeting with Batman, Cassandra paints the Bat on her face with blood as a mask, and together, Dick, Harper, and Cass fight their way defeat David Cain and barely escaped from the nuclear self destruction of the base and on to Spyral's headquarters to plan their next moves.

+Tim Drake meets with Azrael and asks to join him in exchange for Jason Todd being held prisoner.
+Azrael takes Tim Drake to his leader Saint Dumas, where Saint Dumas tells Tim Drake and Azrael to kill each other to prove their worthiness.
+During the fight, Tim Drake releases an EMP in Saint Dumas room which shuts down the program and immobilizes Azrael, but is overpowered by Saint Dumas telekinetic abilities.
+Saint Dumas also uses mind control on Jason Todd, making him see Joker again in his mind and overpowers Saint Dumas mind control.
+At the same time, Azrael decides to team up with Tim Drake after realizing Saint Dumas never cared for him at all, and they both escape while telling the rest of the Bat Family that they found the signal for Mother's location, and Mother's children are innocent.